 - A. Appropriate blood and body secretions precautions should be used at all times by all personnel. - B. Perform patient assessment and determine chief complaint. - C. If load and go situation is found, transport immediately.
-Depending on time of transport consider ILS/ALS intercept. - D. Place patient in position of comfort unless contraindicated per Spinal Restriction SMO. - Unconscious patients should be placed on their side, to prevent aspiration. - If immobilized, tilt backboard if there is risk of aspiration. - E. When indicated administer oxygen: - For most patients maintain O2 sats 94% to 99%. - If history of COPD sats 90% to 92% are preferred to avoid respiratory depression. - Don't withhold high flow O2 from cyanotic, confused, or distressed patient because of a history of COPD. - O2 2-6 liters by nasal cannula. - O2 10-15 liters by non-rebreather mask. - O2 100% by BVM and move to Airway Management SMO. - F. Assess blood glucose for all suspected medical conditions including, but not limited to: altered mental status, diabetic emergencies, hypothermia, and multi-system trauma. - G. Pain Management, as appropriate. - H. All patients receive a set of vital signs at the beginning of patient care.
+Depending on time of transport consider ILS/ALS intercept. - D. Place patient in position of comfort unless contraindicated per Spinal Restriction SMO. - Unconscious patients should be placed on their side, to prevent aspiration. - If immobilized, tilt backboard if there is risk of aspiration. - E. When indicated administer oxygen: - For most patients maintain O2 sats 94% to 99%. - If history of COPD sats 90% to 92% are preferred to avoid respiratory depression. - Don't withhold high flow O2 from cyanotic, confused, or distressed patient because of a history of COPD. - O2 2-6 liters by nasal cannula. - O2 10-15 liters by non-rebreather mask. - O2 100% by BVM and move to Airway Management SMO. - F. Assess blood glucose for all suspected medical conditions including, but not limited to: altered mental status, diabetic emergencies, hypothermia, and multi-system trauma. - G. Pain Management, as appropriate. - H. Isopropyl alcohol wipes for nausea and vomiting. - I. All patients receive a set of vital signs at the beginning of patient care.
 A second vital signs will be taken, preferably just prior to transfer of care.
-Repeat vital signs every 10 minutes. - I. Assess response to interventions and medication (to include repeat vital signs). - J. Contact receiving hospital as soon as possible with patient assessment and treatment. - K. DO NOT delay transport.
-Treatment SMOs are guidelines, and are not intended to be completed while on the scene, but continued enroute.
+Repeat vital signs every 10 minutes. - J. Ask patient or available caregiver about the time the patient was "last known well". - K. Assess response to interventions and medication (to include repeat vital signs). - L. Contact receiving hospital as soon as possible with patient assessment and treatment. - M. DO NOT delay transport.
+Treatment SMOs are guidelines and are not intended to be completed while on the scene, but continued enroute.
 All possible effort should be made to minimize scene time.

-Key Considerations: Patient age, weight, scene assessment, nature of illness/mechanism of injury.
-Assessments and interventions must be tailored to each child in terms of age, size, and development.
+Key Considerations: Patient age, weight, scene assessment, nature of illness/mechanism of injury.\Assessments and interventions must be tailored to each child in terms of age, size, and development.
 Providers must be familiar with assessment algorithms for medical emergencies, assessment mnemonics such as DCAP-BTLS for trauma emergencies, and use the current edition of the Broselow tape for determining appropriate equipment sizes, IV fluid rates, and medication dosing.